What's covered in this guide?

 What is APR?

 If you compound interest daily, the interest rate in the previous example is actually 10.041%.
 This is known as APR (annual percentage rate) which considers compounding when being calculated.
 If you add a $1,000 set-up fee to the loan, the annual percentage rate grows to 10.281%.
 This amount is often called the ‘comparison rate’ because it enables you to get a true comparison of the cost of various loans by adding in fees.
 In this example, we used daily compounding, but compounding can be on a weekly, fortnightly or monthly basis as well depending on the loan.

 Before you take out a business loan, be sure to check all the details, including how the fees and interest are calculated.
 A loan that appears to have a lower interest rate can actually have a higher comparison rate due to the added fees.

-The time it takes to get approved for certain types of loans will vary greatly between lenders.
+The time it takes to get approved for certain types of business loans in Australia will vary greatly between lenders.
 Here are a few estimates for getting types of loans based on the information provided by lenders.

 - Traditional bank term loan – with all the paperwork required a traditional bank term loan can take some time – from a few weeks to two months

 - Hire purchase – used to purchase vehicles and equipment, this loan can take from one to two weeks to get approved